Murder of Stephanie Kuhen: Legal action

-On August 1, 1997, Los Angeles Superior Court Judge Edward Ferns sentenced 28-year-old Anthony Gabriel Rodriguez, 22-year-old Manuel Rosales, Jr., and 18-year-old Hugo David Gomez to 54 years and eight months to life in state prison.
+On August 1, 1997, Los Angeles Superior Court Judge Edward Ferns sentenced 28-year-old Anthony Gabriel Rodriguez, 22-year-old Manuel Rosales Jr., and 16-year-old Hugo David Gomez to 54 years and eight months to life in state prison.
 At that point, 17-year-old Augustin Lizama was to be retried.
 During the sentencing of the three convicted murderers, Margaret Fregoso, Rodriguez's grandmother, defended him and said that people outside of the court speculated that the Kuhen automobile traveled through the neighborhood so one or more occupants could purchase recreational drugs.
 Robynn Kuhen, the mother of Stephanie Kuhen, said that her family was trying to find a shortcut home and said that Fregoso's statements were not true.
 The defense in the trial suggested that the Kuhen family knew the layout of the area and would not have found themselves lost in their car.
 On Friday, August 29, 1997, Lizama agreed to a plea bargain in which he received a conviction for assault.

 Rodriguez, California Department of Corrections and Rehabilitation (CDCR) #K65397, was booked into the CDCR system on September 2, 1997.
-As of 2014, he is incarcerated at Chuckawalla Valley State Prison.
+As of 2023, he is incarcerated at Correctional Training Facility.

 Rosales, CDCR#K65037, was booked on August 29, 1997.
-As of 2014, he is incarcerated at CSP-Los Angeles County.
+As of 2023, he was incarcerated at Ironwood State Prison.
+He was granted parole in August 2023.

 Gomez, CDCR#K65384, was booked on September 2, 1997.
-As of 2014, he is incarcerated at Pelican Bay State Prison.
+As of 2023, he is incarcerated at California Health Care Facility.